I’m absolutely delighted to share a project close to my heart…

 An Ocean of Patience is a collaboration between Cristophe Phillips and me, Jeda Pearl Lewis.
 I’m a disabled Scottish-Jamaican poet and writer based in Scotland, UK and Cristophe is a Jamaican dancer and choreographer who is Deaf.

-With funding from the Momentum micro-grants program, I undertook research and development and, together with dancer Cristophe Phillips, created a response which is a call to action.
+With funding from the Momentum micro-grants program, I undertook research and development and, together with dancer Cristophe Phillips, created a response that is a call to action.

 Research and development included: